 Becoming a medical billing and coding specialist in RI

 Medical billing and coding specialists in Rhode Island and nationwide are regulated at a national level.
 The regulating organizations are detailed in depth here.
+From what to expect to have to do to be eligible to what is on the exams they give, the details are broken down for you at the link above.

 What is the process for becoming a certified biller or coder in Rhode Island?